T-1.II Revelation, Time and Miracles

 Expanded

-Awe should be reserved for revelation, to which [revelation] it [awe] is perfectly and correctly applicable. ²It [awe] is not appropriate for miracles because a state of awe is worshipful, implying that one of a lesser order stands before his [a-lesser-one’s] Creator. ³You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection. ⁴The miracle is therefore a sign of love among equals. ⁵Equals should not be in awe of one another because awe implies inequality. ⁶It [awe] is therefore an inappropriate reaction to me. ⁷An elder brother is entitled to respect for [the-elder-brother’s] greater experience, and obedience for his [the-elder-brother’s] greater wisdom. ⁸He [an elder brother] is also entitled to love because he [the elder brother] is a brother, and [entitled] to devotion if he [the elder brother] is devoted. ⁹It is only my devotion that entitles me to yours [devotion]. ¹⁰There is nothing about me that you cannot attain. ¹¹I have nothing that does not come from God. ¹²The difference between us now is that I have nothing else. ¹³This [having nothing that does not come from God] leaves me in a state which [state] is only potential in you.
+3. Awe should be reserved for revelation, to which it is perfectly and correctly applicable [awe applies to revelation]. ²It [awe] is not appropriate for miracles because a state of awe is worshipful, implying that one of a lesser order stands before his [one-of-a-lesser-order’s] Creator. ³You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection. ⁴The miracle is therefore a sign of love among equals. ⁵Equals should not be in awe of one another because awe implies inequality. ⁶It [awe] is therefore an inappropriate reaction to me. ⁷An elder brother is entitled to respect for his [elder-brother’s] greater experience, and obedience for his greater wisdom. ⁸He [an elder brother] is also entitled to love because he [elder brother] is a brother, and [entitled to] to devotion if he [elder brother] is devoted. ⁹It is only my devotion that entitles me to yours [your devotion]. ¹⁰There is nothing about me that you cannot attain. ¹¹I have nothing that does not come from God. ¹²The difference between us now is that I have nothing else. ¹³This leaves me in a state which is only potential in you.

 Expanded